-Of course, Jackson went on to upset him in a first-round knockout before successfully defending the belt against Dan Henderson
+Of course, Jackson went on to upset him in a first-round knockout before successfully defending the belt against Dan Henderson, then lost it in a close split-decision to Forrest Griffin.

 Chief among them is his reach.
 Jones will have nearly a one-foot reach advantage against Jackson, 84.5 inches to 73 inches.
 Given Jackson's tendencies to be a counter-fighter, he is bound to face some difficulties getting inside, where his hooks become his most dangerous weapons.